 Box encrypts every file you store, both at rest and in transit, and includes AI features that inform you when there is a risk of malware or other cybersecurity threats in your files.
 You can use this to identify and mitigate potential threats early-on, as well as noting how those threats entered your system.
 This ongoing evaluation helps you to create an increasingly secure system.
 You can also use it to set retention schedules, meaning that files will automatically be deleted after a time period you specify.
 For example, you might set a policy that triggers the deletion of a client file one year after they stop using your services.

-In order for data sharing and storage policies to be successful, you'll need to ensure that your staff has up-to-date understanding of them.
+You'll need to ensure that your staff has up-to-date understanding of policies for data sharing and storage to be successful.
 You should also have regular training regarding general security best practices.
 Human error is one of the most common causes of a cybersecurity breach, and so your team should know how to spot the signs of an attempt at data theft.
 KnowBe4 offers comprehensive security and compliance training, ensuring that staff members act as a layer of protection against ransomware and other cybersecurity threats.

 3. Data Backups